ianholden123/wp-plugin-api-testimonials/README.md

-# WordPress Plugin - API Testimonials8
+# WordPress Plugin - API Testimonials
 A simple WordPress plugin to expose testimonial data to the WordPress API

 ## What does it do?